 "Auntie Diaries" is the most controversial song on the entire album by a long shot, as it caused more backlash towards Kendrick than working with Kodak Black did.
 The record is about growing up and learning about different genders and sexualities due to family members, and after becoming older, he understands.
 The use of the f-word on record was in reference to the way that he didn't know any better in years past, and wasn't used in a derogatory sense.
 Kendrick even said to use the word only if you allow white poeple to use the n word (to black listeners of course).
 This shows that he isn't saying the word's use is ok, but he's against it after learning the issues surrounding the term.
 I agree that this is a much more harsh way to get this point across, but the point was one of solidarity.
 I'm not a member of the LGBTQ+ community, so I understand that I don't have a direct say in what those who are can choose to be offended by, but I do have a reaction from one side of the spectrum from someone who is a member of said community, as Chloe Marie Stankoski on Twitter (music under the name James Colt) had their take on the record as a transgender themselves.

 Listening to the song, Kendrick goes from using the word directly to using the term "f-word", as he shows his growth from youth to now.
 To the side that didn't want the use of the word at all, I do understand completely, due to the fact that as a society we've generally moved past using the word.
 However, i do see why Dot used the word, and to agree with Chloe's take, it shows the truth behind transphobia, it's purely rooted on ignorance, ignorance that Kendrick acknowledged throughout the record until the end where he seen his contradictions and called us all out for them as a society as well.
-We live in a world that wants allyship, but if we can't see the past for what it truly was (as everyone 23 and older knows how the world was with the f word before around 2015-16), we won't move forward and are doomed to repeat it with another group, if not the same one (ie the ay that monkeypox is being framed toward the LGBTQ+ community incorrectly as it begins to spread through the United States).
+We live in a world that wants allyship, but if we can't see the past for what it truly was (as everyone 23 and older knows how the world was with the f word before around 2015-16), we won't move forward and are doomed to repeat it with another group, if not the same one (e.g. the way that monkeypox is being framed toward the LGBTQ+ community incorrectly as its begun to spread through the United States).
 A lot of us still have family that will misgender or direspect those in the LGBTQ+ community due to their ignorance of it, upbringing, and/or lack of information, and this harsh record is a way to show the wrong in this mindset, as Kendrick himself admits he was a part of that crowd at one point.
 The world has a lot of hateful people in it, and that's a reality that has to be faced on a daily basis by many different marginilaized groups on different levels.
 Ignoring the harsh reality of the world by putting a lens over what actually occurs is a dangerous way to live, and while it doesn't always sound/feel good or something those like to hear, it's sometimes necessary.
 I didn't like hearing the f word in the record, but I understood why it was used, and I also understnad that hip-hop has used this word in a derogatory way for years, by artists that are championed by the general public, non-LGBTQ+ and LGBTQ+ alike.
 Those artists used it in ignorance, not to tell the message that Kendrick Lamar clearly gave.
-It'd be a little hypocritcal to praise Eminem, Tupac, jay-Z and others while simultaneously ridiculing Kendrick over this record in my opinion, given the context.
+It'd be a little hypocritcal to praise Eminem, Tupac, Jay-Z and others while simultaneously ridiculing Kendrick over this record in my opinion, given the context.
 In 2017, Jay-Z gave the public a record that covered similar topics with "Smile" about his mother in 2017, but Kendrick clearly took a much more raw approach on "Auntie's Diaries".
 While it was very harsh, the message was clearly there and I hope that those who are offended at least understand that intent of the record, despite how the use of the slur may have come off to them initially, and I mean that in the most respectful way possible.

 The title track comes in and Dot gives quite the statements, briefly mentioning R. Kelly and Oprah and the things they went through, as well as the traumatic experiences of black people in general.
 The cycle of black trauma is a very complicated one, and Kendrick explains how heavy it is on his soul, given how much he's seen in his life.
 The following record, "Mother I Sober", expands upon this as Dot speaks on specific situations in his life where he's at his lowest, a very vulnerable record that seems to be a cry for help, but in actuality is a song about perseverance and a sort of apology to Whitney (his wife), as it ends with words from his daughter, telling him that she loves him.
 I feel that this segment shows his growth beyond everything that he's seen growing up in a tough area, and we get a glimpse into the private life of Kendrick Duckworth, not the artist Kendrick Lamar.
 The final track, "Mirror", kinda speaks for itself based on the title, as Kendrick looks at himself in the mirror to end the album in the perfect fashion.